 IFRS 12 requires disclosure of significant judgments and assumptions made in determining the nature of a company's shareholding or arrangement, interests in subsidiaries, joint ventures and associates, and in non-consolidated structured units.
-On the basis of the prepared analysis, the Group does not have investments in consolidated structured units or in non-consolidated structured companies.
+Based on this analysis, the Group does not have investments in consolidated structured units or in non-consolidated structured companies.